Constantine J. Dillon: Film Career and Killer Tomatoes

-Dillon is a graduate of the University of California, Davis and the University of Colorado.

-Killer Tomatoes

 Dillon created the concept of Killer Tomatoes as a short film in college.
 It was later made as a feature film, now famous, at a cost of less than $100,000.
 Finding a new audience as one of the first films to be available on VHS, the movie developed a cult following that led to three sequels, including Return of the Killer Tomatoes starring George Clooney.
 A cartoon show was aired on Fox 1990–1992 Attack of the Killer Tomatoes.
 The term "killer tomato" has often been used as shorthand for the fear of genetically engineered food and was used by the media extensively during the tomato salmonella outbreak in spring 2008.

 Other feature films include Killer Tomatoes Strike Back (writer, actor), Killer Tomatoes Eat France (writer, actor), and Happy Hour (writer, actor, production design).